My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Choosing the right footwear for your Alaska trip is critical to having a good time.
 If you choose poorly, you’ll end up with cold and/or wet feet, which is exactly zero fun.
 If you choose well, your feet will be comfortable, you won’t risk slipping or tripping, and you actually won’t even think about your feet at all (the optimal outcome!).

-In this post, I’m sharing my tips for the best shoes and boots for Alaska.
+In this post, I’m sharing my tips for the best shoes and best boots for Alaska.
 All of these products are the exact ones I reach for when I start packing for my next Alaska trip (or the more recent version, as many of them last for years and I haven’t had to upgrade as often as the company has released a new design).
 As you’ll see, I pulled photos of myself wearing these shoes and boots in Alaska whenever I could find a good picture.

 In this post, I promote travel to a destination that is the traditional lands of many Alaska Native groups, including the Aleut, Athabascan, Haida, Inupiat, Tlingit, and Yuit peoples.
 With respect, I make a formal land acknowledgment, extending my appreciation and respect to the past and present people of these lands.
 To learn more about the peoples who call these lands home, I invite you to explore Native Land.

 Okay, I’ll be honest: I didn’t originally include a section about sandals for Alaska when I first sat down to write this post… then I started looking at old photos and discovered that I wore sandals a lot growing up in Alaska during the summers.
 So it seemed like I should include a recommendation for those of you who love to have your toes in the fresh air and don’t mind if your feet get a little cool.

 When I was growing up, there were two types of people I knew: Teva people and Chaco people.
 I started out as a Teva person, but when I tried on my first pair of Chacos, I became a convert.